Skip to main content Skip to secondary navigation

 We are seeking a research assistant to contribute to studies on on evidence-based global health interventions.
 The research assistant can contribute to different ongoing activities within the lab based on their interests.
 Current projects focus on housing health impacts, malaria prevention optimization, and climate resilience metrics.

-Economic Development and Social Stratification in the Arab Gulf States
+Economic Development in the MENA Region

 Professor Lisa Blaydes, H&S - Political Science Department

-Sustainable Development in Education Policies Worldwide
+Gender Reforms in Education Systems Worldwide

 Associate Professor Patricia Bromley, Doerr - Social Science Division

-Professor Gary Darmstadt, SoM - Pediatrics Department
+Associate Dean for Maternal and Child Health, Professor Gary Darmstadt, SoM - Pediatrics Department

-Associate Professor Chuck Eesley, SoE - Management Science & Engineering Department
+Professor Chuck Eesley, SoE - Management Science & Engineering Department